LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Constructors&Destructors.md

 In function 'cons::cons()': ...
 ...undefined reference to 'init()'

-See following question

-19. What is the output of the code?
+16. What is the output of the code?

-  #include<iostream>
+  #include <iostream>
   using namespace std;

   class cons {
     public:
       int m;